etalab-ia/knowledge-base/_sources/piaf/reader/report_january.md

 The natural solution was to turn the data to the SQuAD format.
 Our final goal is to aim at a solution where you would only have to process your data in the squad format.
 You would then launch the piaf annotation platform to annotate yourself the data.
 The annotated data will then be used to fine tune and launch your QA solution.

 ## Sprint content
 This sprint aims at implementing the solution allowing the evaluation of the PIAF solution.
-We wanting to use as much as possible the functions developped by the haystack team but also implement some testing on our side for implementing a proper git flow.
+We want to use as much as possible the functions developed by the haystack team but also implement some testing on our side for implementing a proper git flow.
 We implemented this testing with the pytest library.

-We also wanted to gain more insights as to what are the best parameters to get an optimized solution for questionning the service-public.fr knowledge base.
+We also wanted to gain more insights as to what are the best parameters to get an optimized solution for questioning the service-public.fr knowledge base.

 ## Test
 ### Test objectives